Menu

 From September 2014, all children in reception, year 1 and year 2 in state-funded schools in England will be eligible for universal free school meals.

-Further Information provided by North Yorkshire County Council
+Further Information provided by North Yorkshire Council

 Information about Free School Meals